phreakwiz/SNES-AddOn-PCBs/MultiRegion_with_DeJitter_QID/README.md

 #### Manufacturing the PCB

 You can choose any manufacturer which you prefer.
-All files for manufacturing including the design files are provided in subfolder [gerber/pcb](./gerber/pcb).
-For using the OSHPark service, you can use the Gerbers provided in [gerber/pcb.oshpark_legacy](./gerber/pcb.oshpark_legacy/) or you can simply use my [uploaded project](https://oshpark.com/shared_projects/6n0e1VDd).
+All files for manufacturing including the design files are provided in subfolder [gerber/pcb/](./gerber/pcb/).
+As the PCB is designed in EAGLE (current version 7.4.2), gerbers are exported in the actual format.
+However, some services have problem while automatically analyze those like OSHPark or JCLPCB.
+Please try the older format in [gerber/pcb.eagle_legacy_export/](./gerber/pcb.eagle_legacy_export/).

+For using the OSHPark service, you can also use my [uploaded project](https://oshpark.com/shared_projects/6n0e1VDd).

 **IMPORTANT**
 Please use a substrate thickness of 0.8mm in order to make installation easier.